 In a classic MMO like EverQuest your character could go in two different directions.
 You could gain levels or lose levels.
 Yes, you could actually lose levels and players know this and it looms large in their minds.
 As a guide and as a player I have seen players caught in death loops when they had been bound in a certain location such as Freeport and guards continue to kill them when they re-spawn.
 A level 60 player could lose all of their levels from such a tragic mistake.

-Both loss and gain are symbiotic and complimentary design principles.
+Both loss and gain are symbiotic and complementary design principles.
 Both feed off of each other.
 Both are meaningless without the other.

 The Power of Loss Continued